sustrik/libdill/man/pfx_attach.md

 This function instantiates PFX protocol on top of the underlying protocol.

-This function allows to avoid one dynamic memory allocation by storing the object in user-supplied memory.
-Unless you are hyper-optimizing use **pfx_attach** instead.

 **s**: Handle of the underlying socket.
 It must be a bytestream protocol.